one2nc/keyvaluedb/README.md

 # Key Value DB (Redis v0.0.1) in Go

-This readme file provides an overview and instructions for using the keyvaluedb CLI tool written in Golang.
+This repository serves as a reference implementation for the problem statement described [here](https://playbook.one2n.in/Key-Value-DB-Redis-exercise).
 ## Description

 The CLI tool is a key-value database (KVDB) that allows users to interact with a simple in-memory database through a TCP server.
 It provides a command-line interface for executing various commands and retrieving results.

 ## Installation

-To use the CLI tool, you need to have Golang(1.18) installed on your machine.
+To use the CLI tool, you need to have Go(1.18) installed on your machine.
 Follow the steps below to install and set up the tool:

 1. Clone the repository or download the source code files.
 2. Open a terminal and navigate to the project directory.